skreimeyer/NPDES-Report/report.md

 The City of Little Rock services public streets through cleaning, debris removal and repair.
 Streets are maintained by City employees with assistance provided by volunteers organized by community members, local non-profits and City staff.

 - The City of Little Rock supports the Adopt-A-Street program which currently has 212 groups who have adopted 158.25 miles of streets.
 These volunteer groups do not report quantities of litter removed.
 - The City Wide Cleanup, an effort by the Keep Little Rock Beautiful organization is an annual drive to remove litter from the City.
-In March 2018  volunteers collected 390 pounds of recyclables and 24 tons of waste.
-The event covered 249 city blocks, 161 of parks and 2.6 miles of waterways, resulting in the removal of 378 tires from Fourche Creek.
+In March 2018 821 volunteers collected 60 bags of recyclables and 31 tons of waste.
+The event covered 418 city blocks, 65 of parks and 3.55 miles of waterways, resulting in the removal of 458 tires from Fourche Creek.
-- The Public Works operates nine sweepers which swept 21,197 curb-miles and collected 1,784 cubic yards of litter in 2018 at an estimated cost of $692,700.
+- The Public Works operates nine sweepers which swept 21,780 curb-miles and collected 1,830 cubic yards of litter in 2018 at an estimated cost of $674,600.

 ## 3.11 Flood Control Projects<a name="3.11-Flood-Control-Projects"></a>
 **Requirement:**